 Reset Your Television

-So, to do that, turn on your TV/monitor and open its Settings.
-Go to the About or System tab and there you’ll find an option to reset your display.
+To do that, turn on your TV or monitor and open Settings.
+Go to the About or System tab, where you’ll find an option to reset your display.
 Click on it and follow the on-screen instructions to complete the action.
-And for a more detailed television/monitor resting guide, you can refer to the manual that came with your display.
+For a more detailed television/monitor resting guide, refer to the manual with your display.

 Final Words

-And there you have it!
-We presented 16 ways you can try to fix the restarting issue with your FireStick.
-If something worked for you and wasn’t listed in this piece, feel free to note it down in the comments section to enlighten us and help others.
+We have presented 16 ways you can try to fix the restarting issue with your FireStick.
+If something worked for you and wasn’t listed in this piece, please share it in the comments section to enlighten us and help others.

 Related: